Niall O’Donnell, Ph.D, Managing Director

-Niall O’Donnell joined RiverVest® in 2006 as a Kauffman Fellow and became a principal in 2010.
+Niall O’Donnell joined RiverVest® in 2006 as a Kauffman Fellow and became a managing director in 2014.
 He focuses on biopharmaceutical, diagnostic and medical device opportunities and contributes to the formation, development and business strategies of RiverVest portfolio companies.

 Niall currently is a board observer at Otonomy, Inc., and Lumena Pharmaceuticals, Inc. where he has been central to the development and execution of Lumena Pharmaceutical’s clinical strategy.
 He was an observer at Mpex Pharmaceuticals, Inc., which was acquired by Aptalis Pharma.
 He also served on the board of Excaliard Pharmaceuticals, Inc., which was acquired by Pfizer Inc. Niall helped co-found and seed Excaliard, as well as develop its clinical strategy.
 He is a co-inventor on several key Excaliard patents.